What Language is This? Ask Your Tokenizer

 \section{Language Identification}

 Let $\str=\langle\stringunit_1, \dots, \stringunit_T\rangle$ be a string, \ie, a sequence of characters\footnote{The term \enquote{characters} denotes the atomic symbols of the input alphabet, encompassing both Unicode code points and bytes.} from an alphabet $\stralphabet$, and $\languages$ a set of language labels.
 Closed-set LID is the task of assigning a language $\lang\in\languages$ to $\str$.
-This problem is often framed probabilistically, \ie,\tiago{A bit confusing to me that $\lang$ is a language but $\hat{\lang}$ is a function. \response{clara}{Its not ideal but I feel like its pretty clear.
-Do you have another suggestion for notation?} \response{Pietro}+1 \response{tiago} what about just calling it $\mathtt{lid}$ or $f_\mathtt{lid}$?
-I am macro'ing $\hat{\lang}$ to make it easier to change }
+This problem is often framed probabilistically, \ie,

 and the task then becomes approximating $p$ with a learned model $\model$.
 Two modeling paradigms are typically employed for solving this task.
 Discriminative approaches model this distribution using a score $f_\theta(\str,\lang)\in\R$, which is normalized using a softmax function: